tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('C')
 {% endhighlight %}

-To visually group the connected if/elif statements, the empty line between each has been removed; this is a matter of style, but you are welcome to add as many empty lines as you see fit.
+To visually group the connected `if`/`elif` statements, the empty line between each has been removed; this is a matter of style, but you are welcome to add as many blank lines as you see fit.
 You may add as many additional `elif` statements as you need.

-A mark below `50` passes through all of the if/elif statements without invoking any action.
-To handle FAIL cases, one can use the `else` statement.
+A mark below `50` passes through all of the `if`/`elif` statements without invoking any action.
+To handle FAIL cases, one can employ `else` statement.

 #### Else Statements

-Else statements handle any condition that does not match that specified by in the `if` statement (or an `if`/`elif` grouping).
+Else statements handle any condition that does not match that specified in the `if` statement (or `if`/`elif` grouping).
 Add an `else` statement to your code:

 {% highlight py %}
 mark = 49